connorskees/connorskees.github.io/content/blog/iterative-tree-traversal.md

 Post-order traversal is useful if you're deleting a tree (in e.g. C or C++) or if you want to visit the leaf nodes before visiting root nodes.

-In-order traversal is useful if you wish to get a sorted array of nodes.
+In-order traversal is useful if you wish to get a sorted array of nodes, in the case that the tree being traversed over is a binary search tree.

 For all examples, I'll use a recursive tree structure that is defined as: